 Sui Ruwen, the city’s vice-mayor and chief of the public security bureau, said there were no additional positive results beyond those already under quarantine.

-The testing effort, which aims to cover the total population of 11 million residents, is expected to be finished on Friday, he said.
+He said that the testing effort, which aims to cover the total population of 11 million residents, is expected to be finished on Friday.

 On Thursday morning, the city reported one new confirmed COVID-19 case.

 The case is an independent virus infection of a 40-year-old port worker whose test was positive but had showed no symptoms three weeks ago.